core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * In step 4, the Additional Authenticated Data is modified as described in {{sec-cose-object}}.

 * In step 6, the server also verifies the counter signature using the public key of the client from the associated Recipient Context.
 If the signature verification fails, the server SHALL stop processing the request and MAY respond with a 4.00 (Bad Request) response.
-If verification fails, the same steps are taken as if decryption had failed.
-In particular, the Replay Window is only updated if both signature verification and decryption succeed.
+If the verification fails, the same steps are taken as if the decryption had failed.
+In particular, the Replay Window is only updated if both the signature verification and the decryption succeed.

 * Additionally, if the used Recipient Context was created upon receiving this group request and the message is not verified successfully, the server MAY delete that Recipient Context.
-Such a configuration, which is specified by the application, mitigates attacks to overload the server's storage.
+Such a configuration, which is specified by the application, mitigates attacks that aim at overloading the server's storage.

 A server SHOULD NOT process a request if the received Recipient ID ('kid') is equal to its own Sender ID in its own Sender Context.
 For an example where this is not fulfilled, see Section 5.2.1 in {{I-D.tiloca-core-observe-multicast-notifications}}.